 - North American F-107A "Ultra Sabre"

 - This F-107A, serial number 55-5118, was the first of three prototypes built and one of two which was used for NACA high speed flight research after the rival Republic F-105 Thunderchief was selected for production.
-The unique variable-area intake duct concept was used again by North American on the A-5 Vigilante, the XB-70 Valkyrie, and the XF-108 Rapier, and the more general concept of a variable geometry intake ramp was subsequently used on most later Cold War fighters.
+The variable-area intake duct introduced on the Ultra Sabre was used again by North American on the A-5 Vigilante, the XB-70 Valkyrie, and the XF-108 Rapier, and the more general concept of a variable geometry intake ramp was subsequently adopted on most later Cold War fighters.
 In addition, the high speed flight research test data contributed significantly to the XB-70 and the XF-108 programs.

 Secondary Hangars